Translate this page into:

 Immune checkpoint inhibitors (ICPIs) based on the efficacious anti-tumor immune response become an integral part of a number of cancer therapies.
 The use of ICPIs has been linked to an increase in adverse events affecting almost every organ system.[1]
 Common ICPIs include cytotoxic T lymphocyte-associated protein 4 (CTLA-4) inhibitors such as ipilimumab and tremelimumab), programmed death 1 (PD-1) inhibitors such as nivolumab, cemiplimab, and pembrolizumab, and programmed death ligand 1 (PD-L1) inhibitors such as avelumab, atezolizumab, and durvalumab.
 CTLA-4 inhibits the proliferation and activation of T-cells by competing with CD28 for binding to CD80 and CD86.[2,3] PD-1, present on immune cells, binds with its ligand PDL1, presents on tumor cells macrophages, and induces immune tolerance.[4,5] Activation of PD1-PDL1 inhibits the activation of T-cells, promotes apoptosis of tumor-infiltrating lymphocytes, reduces inflammatory cytokines, and increases the anti-inflammatory interleukin 10, thus allowing tumor cells to escape immune surveillance.[5]

 Non-specific T-cell activation induced by ICPIs can lead to side effects affecting up to 40–50% of treated patients.[6-8] Common immune-related adverse events (irAEs) include skin reactions, diarrhea, colitis, and hepatitis.
-Immune-related endocrine events (free) occurring in 8.1% of all cases are among the most common irAEs.[9-11] Thyroid gland is the most commonly affected endocrine organ, followed by pituitary, diabetes mellitus (DM), and primary adrenal insufficiency (PAI).[12-14] Combination of anti-CTLA-4 and anti-PD-1 therapies results in a higher occurrence of thyroid dysfunction and hypophysitis compared to using either treatment alone patients with irEEs which have better clinical response and better survival.[15]
+Immune-related endocrine events (free) occurring in 8.1% of all cases are among the most common irAEs.[9-11] Thyroid gland is the most commonly affected endocrine organ, followed by pituitary, diabetes mellitus (DM), and primary adrenal insufficiency (PAI).[12-14] Combination of anti-CTLA-4 and anti-PD-1 therapies results in a higher occurrence of thyroid dysfunction and hypophysitis compared to using either treatment alone patients with irAEs which have better clinical response and better survival.[15]

 It is suggested that immune activation induced by ICPIs destroys nearly all hormone producing cells, although there is a lack of histological evidence to confirm this hypothesis.[11]
 This condition often begins with a lazy inflammatory phase that goes unnoticed until significant cell destruction occurs.
-Thus, unlike non-endocrine toxicities, irEEs are frequently irreversible and do not resolve with glucocorticoid therapy.
+Thus, unlike non-endocrine toxicities, irAEs are frequently irreversible and do not resolve with glucocorticoid therapy.

 THYROID